Lehigh caps season with 17-10 win - The Brown and White

 Followed by junior kicker Dylan Van Dusen’s successful extra point kick, the Mountain Hawks took a 7-0 lead going into the second quarter.

-Lafayette took no time to respond, and after capitalizing on Lehigh defensive penalties, Lafayette quarterback Aaron Angelos completed passes to junior wide receiver Joe Gillette and senior tight end Steven Stilianos, which took Lafayette one step closer to a first touchdown.
+Lafayette took no time to respond.
+After capitalizing on Lehigh defensive penalties, Lafayette quarterback Aaron Angelos completed passes to junior wide receiver Joe Gillette and senior tight end Steven Stilianos, which took Lafayette one step closer to a first touchdown.

 Junior running back Jaden Sutton made the one yard run securing Lafayette’s first touchdown of the game, and freshman kicker Micah Pettit tied the Rivalry up with the extra point kick.